 Please note, Meredith is currently not accepting new clients.

 As the owner and founder of Creekside Therapy Center, LLC, I am truly passionate about the work I do.
-I have provided counseling services to the Cincinnati area for more than eight years, treating a variety of mental health issues, and I look forward to welcoming you to the practice.
+I have provided counseling services to the Cincinnati area for over a decade, treating a variety of mental health issues, and I look forward to welcoming you to the practice.